August 2017 — Present Day

 And suddenly I can’t breathe.

-Nine months ago, it all started with a glance.
+Nine months ago, it started with a glance.

 Now I’m here, surrounded by August heat and someone else’s blood, wondering how it all fell apart.